-SALLY

 (Calling)

-Larry, they've blocked off the back

-door, but there's a cellar - there might

-be a way out of it, a delivery hatch or
+Larry, they've blocked off the back door, but there's a cellar - there might be a way out of it, a delivery hatch or something.

-something.

-LARRY, hearing her, starts to back away towards the back of the house ...
+LARRY, hearing her, does as she says - starts to back away towards the back of the house ...

-LARRY I'm coming, I can't stay here!
+I'm coming, I can't stay here!